petrovannina/Shopping-Cart/README.md

 # Shopping-Cart
-I think the name descript it .
+I think the name describe it .